lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/rome_nodes.md

 You can use them by specifying partition romeo: **-p romeo**

-**Note:** If you are running a job here with only ONE process (maybe multiple cores), please explicitely set the option `-n 1` !
+**Note:** If you are running a job here with only ONE process (maybe multiple cores), please explicitly set the option `-n 1` !

 Be aware that software built with Intel compilers and `-x*` optimization flags will not run on those AMD processors!
-That's why most older modules built with intel toolchains are not availabe on **romeo**.
+That's why most older modules built with intel toolchains are not available on **romeo**.

 We provide the script: **ml_arch_avail** that you can use to check if a certain module is available on rome architecture.